 Fiscal Service establishes allocation accounts to receive (and subsequently obligate and disburse) allocations treated as non-expenditure transactions.
 These accounts carry symbols identified with the original appropriation from which monies were advanced.
 An allocation account is symbolized by adding the receiving agency’s two-digit department regular code to the original appropriation or fund account symbol.
 A bureau suffix identifies that the transfer is to a particular office or bureau within the receiving department.
 For example, 14 20X1234.010 represents a transfer of funds that was initially appropriated to Department 20 (Treasury) and allocated to Bureau 10 (National Park Service) within Department 14 (Interior).

-Normally, receipt account symbols consist of six digits, except for receipt clearing accounts and available receipt accounts.
-The first two digits identify the agency administratively responsible for the receipts.
+Normally, receipt account symbols consist of seven digits, except for receipt clearing accounts and available receipt accounts.
+The first three digits identify the agency administratively responsible for the receipts.
 The last four digits identify the account within that fund group.
-Receipt accounts fall within the following categories: governmental or budget, proprietary, and intragovernmental.
+Receipt accounts fall within the following categories: governmental or budget, proprietary, and intra-governmental.
 Governmental or budget receipts arise from the sovereign and regulatory powers unique to government.
 Proprietary receipts are derived from market-oriented or business-like activities.
-Intragovernmental receipts are payments from one government account to another.
+Intra-governmental receipts are payments from one government account to another.
 For further detail on the types of receipts, refer to OMB Circular No. A-11, Section 20.7.
-The following is an example of the numbering scheme generally associated with available receipts.
+The following is an example of the numbering scheme generally associated with available receipts:

 Fiscal Service classifies receipt accounts and assigns symbols by fund groups and major classes as follows: